Stylish Dallas Treasure Trove Goes Digital, Making Shopping a Breeze | PaperCity Magazine

 Stylish retailer Brenda Schoenfeld has launched a new ecommerce website that makes it easier to shop her namesake boutique on Oak Lawn Avenue.
 Schoenfeld hails from the legendary Castillo family of silversmiths, so look for gorgeously crafted sterling jewelry, tabletop, and decorative objects online, plus one-of-a-kind jewelry of Schoenfeld’s own design in gold, diamonds, and other precious stones.

 With the focus on home interiors more important than ever, Emilia Castillo’s exquisite sterling and silver-plate creations provide much-needed charm and whimsy.
-Emilia, the matriarch of the family, has designed accessories and necessities for table including a voluptuous silver-plated pitcher adorned with frogs, and a sterling lizard bottle opener, with hinged movement.
+Emilia, the matriarch of the family, has designed accessories and necessities for the table, including a voluptuous silver-plated pitcher adorned with frogs and a sterling lizard bottle opener with hinged movement.
 Her sterling martini pitcher features a yellow jasper and onyx woodpecker handle.

 A large showstopping black porcelain vase, designed by Emilia’s daughter Cristina Romo Herrera, is covered with dramatic swirls of swimming fish, made in solid silver.
-Schoenfeld spent years living and working in Italy, and has brought back some of her favorite things, including colorful Murano drinking glasses and goblets, fine linens, and handcrafted leather bags and totes.
+Schoenfeld spent years living and working in Italy and has brought back some of her favorite things, including colorful Murano drinking glasses and goblets, fine linens, and handcrafted leather bags and totes.

 Her brick-and-mortar store, Brenda Schoenfeld Now, opened in 2018.
 After a brief hiatus during the county’s stay-at-home orders, the boutique reopened on May 15 at 25 percent capacity.
 More products will be added to the website soon, she says, so check back frequently.